aws-samples/aws-enterprise-mlops-framework/README.md

 *Looking for an LLMOps template to fine-tune, evaluate, register and deploy LLMs with your own code using HuggingFace, SageMaker Pipelines and AWS CDK in Python? --> [finetune_deploy_llm_product](mlops-multi-account-cdk/mlops-sm-project-template/mlops_sm_project_template/templates/finetune_deploy_llm_product)*

+*If you are landing here coming from [aws-samples/sagemaker-custom-project-templates](https://github.com/aws-samples/sagemaker-custom-project-templates/tree/main/) and looking for the old version of the mlops-multi-account-cdk code, switch to the legacy branch of this repository.
+The main branch contains version 2 of mlops-multi-account-cdk released in June 2024 which will be the maintained branch.
+We recommend using the main branch for all new developments*

 # MLOps Framework and Templates with AWS CDK in Python (Multi Account)

 As enterprise businesses embrace Machine Learning (ML) across their organisations, manual workflows for building, training, and deploying ML models tend to become bottlenecks to innovation.
 To overcome this, enterprises needs to shape a clear operating model defining how multiple personas, such as Data Scientists, Data Engineers, ML Engineers, IT, and Business stakeholders, should collaborate and interact, how to separate the concerns, responsibilities and skills, and how to leverage AWS services optimally.
 This combination of ML and Operations, so-called MLOps, is helping companies streamline their end-to-end ML lifecycle and boost productivity of data scientists while maintaining high model accuracy and enhancing security and compliance.